 1. USGT's rights at alternate points will not interfere with the rights of existing shippers to use primary points.

-SoCal claims that by allowing USGT to use alternate points outside the primary receipt and delivery points at a specified rate, Transwestern "proposes to again sell what it has already sold."
-This is patently false.
+SoCal claims that by allowing USGT to use alternate points that are outside of the path delineated by the location of USGT’s primary points, Transwestern "proposes to again sell what it has already sold."
+SoCal Protest at 3.
+This is incorrect.
 All firm shippers on Transwestern have the right to use alternate points, provided that such points are not already being used by primary firm shippers.
 Primary firm quantities are scheduled before alternate firm quantities nominated in the same nomination cycle.
 (See Section 22.2 of General Terms and Conditions).
 Thus, it would be impossible for a USGT nomination at an alternate point to degrade service to primary firm shippers as alleged by SoCal.
-It is also untrue that "[a] higher reservation rate is only charged when USGT can preclude an existing shipper from using its primary rights . . . ."
+It is also incorrect that "[a] higher reservation rate is only charged when USGT can preclude an existing shipper from using its primary rights . . . ."
+SoCal Protest at 4.
 Transwestern's tariff provides specifically that FTS-1 shippers may use alternate points outside the path of their primary receipt and delivery points for an additional reservation charge.
 (See Section 3.1(b) of Rate Schedule FTS-1).
 Consistent with this provision, Transwestern and USGT have agreed upon the reservation charge to be paid if USGT uses alternate points outside its primary path.
-SoCal commits an additional error by claiming that the reservation charge is shared with Transwestern.
-On the contrary, even a casual examination of the relevant sharing mechanism reveals that it only applies to Commodity Sales Margins calculated according to the formula in the tariff sheets.
+USGT’s use of its alternate points simply cannot interfere with SoCal’s use of primary point rights.
+SoCal commits an additional error by claiming that the increased reservation charge applicable to USGT’s alternate points is to be shared between USGT and Transwestern.
+On the contrary, the relevant sharing mechanism only applies to Commodity Sales Margins calculated according to the formula in the tariff sheets.
+Transwestern retains any incremental reservation charges incurred by USGT for alternate point usage.

 2. The scheduling of alternate points for use by USGT or any other shipper on Transwestern is consistent with FERC policy and Transwestern's tariff.